microsoft/Advanced-Threat-Analytics/README.md

 The module should install from the PowerShell gallery.
 If localhost resolves to your ATACenter, you should be all set to start using the cmdlets.
 If not, you will want to run Set-ATACenterURL and specify the URL for your ATA Center.
 This can be found in the configuration.

 ### No Internet Connectivity
-Download the zip file from technet (URL coming) and place the contained Azure-Security-Center folder in any approved modules path.
+Clone the module from this github and place the contained Azure-Security-Center folder in any approved module path.
 For more information on installing modules see: https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx

 ## Windows Server 2012R2